 “Data down, actions up” is an often repeated mantra of the Ember community, and for good reason.
 Sometimes though, you need to call actions on components in a “downward” direction.
 In this post, I’ve put together a demo of just such and occasion, with a clean(ish) solution.

-There are a couple of different libraries for Ember that add the ability to set the title for each page in your application by simply creating a
+There are a couple of different libraries for Ember that add the ability to set the page title for each page in your application by simply creating a

 title property on each route.
 This is a great general purpose pattern for declarative information that needs to be set across routes.
 For example you might want to add breadcrumbs, or just a different heading on each page.
 This post will outline how to go about creating this pattern yourself.